 Maryland Lead Contractors and Inspectors

-According to Maryland Regulations all persons performing lead paint abatement and inspection activities must be trained by a Maryland Department of the Environment (MDE) accredited/licensed training provider and apply for and receive accreditation/licensing from MDE to perform these lead paint activities.
-The only categories not required to apply for and receive accreditation from the State are Abatement Workers, Structural Steel Workers, and Project Designers.
+- According to Maryland Regulations all persons performing lead paint abatement and inspection activities must be trained by a Maryland Department of the Environment (the Department) accredited/licensed training provider and apply for and receive accreditation/licensing from the Department to perform these lead paint activities.
+The only categories that are not required to apply for and receive accreditation from the State are Abatement Workers, Structural Steel Workers, and Project Designers.

 Supplemental Instructions and Forms

 410-537-3825 or 1-800-633-6101, Ext.
 3825